-There is a huge day in February.
-No, it’s not Ground Hog Day.
+There is an important day in February.
+No, it’s not Ground Hog Day or Super Bowl Sunday or President's Day.
 It is the day of Love and Romance…St. Valentine’s Day.
+February 14th.
 Where did this day come from?
-Traditional church history has a saint for every single day of the year.
-And many have multiple days.
-But for the common observer, there are only a few that stand out.
-St. Patrick, St. Nicholas at Christmas and of course, St. Valentine.
+Was it invented by Hallmark and the Flower Companies.
+The answer comes from Church History.
+Traditionally, the Catholic Church history honors a "Saint" for every single day of the year.
+And some saints have multiple days.
+But for the layperson, there are only a few that stand out.
+St. Patrick, St. Christopher for safe travel, St. Joseph is you are trying to sell your house, St. Nicholas at Christmas and of course, St. Valentine.

 There are a few early church accounts concerning a saint named Valentine or Valentinus.
 Myth, history, and the combination of a few different characters probably produce what we know of Valentine.
 Tradition suggests that Valentine was a clergyman – either a priest or a bishop – in third century Rome.
 Valentine ministered to other persecuted Christians.
 At the time, Emperor Claudius II decided unmarried men made better soldiers.
 The lack of attachment, as Claudius thought, led to their dedication to Rome alone.
 Thus, Claudius forbade young men of military age to marry.
 This was perhaps a good theory, but in application, no one thought this was a good idea.